carletes/namespaces-in-operation/docs/ch04-user-namespaces.md

-Now we switch to another terminal window, to a shell process running in another namespace &mdash; the parent user namespace of the process running demo_userns &mdash; and create a user ID mapping for the child process in the new user namespace created by `demo-userns`:
+Now we switch to another terminal window, to a shell process running in another namespace &mdash; the parent user namespace of the process running `demo-userns` &mdash; and create a user ID mapping for the child process in the new user namespace created by `demo-userns`:

 ```text
 $ ps -C demo-userns -o 'pid uid comm     # Determine PID of clone child'